Elizabeth on the issues

 Putting power in the people’s hands

-Elizabeth knows firsthand how hard it is for working people to run for office.
-She is a strong supporter of campaign finance reform, to make it easier for people to run for office.
+She knows firsthand how hard it is for working people to run for office.
+She is a strong supporter of campaign finance reform, and she continues to support grassroots democratic organizations that help inform South Philadelphia voters and encourage our neighbors to participate in the democratic process.